tv1039/Starbucks-Webpage/README.md

-# Starbucks
+# Starbucks Web Page
-clone 테스트 웹 페이지 입니다.

-문제시 삭제 조치 하겠습니다.
+This is a clone web page.
+If there is a problem, it will be deleted.